 Note that to import data, you will need an appropriate open database connectivity (ODBC) connector.
 Details can be found in the user manual.
 Some common connectors that people might need:

 - Microsoft’s Access Database Engine (ACE) for Access and Excel documents if Microsoft Office is not installed.
+Note that Microsoft does not allow mixing of 32 and 64 bit versions of Microsoft Office.
+For the recommended 64 bit version of the server, 64 bit Office is required.

 - MySQL relational database ODBC